whitneyburton/portfolios/students/1611-back/eric-wahlgren/eric_mod_four_portfolio.md

 ### 2. Completion & Pace

-*   **4: Team is proactive in understanding scope and is able to commit to stories before starting the sprint**
+*   4: Team is proactive in understanding scope and is able to commit to stories before starting the sprint
 *   **3: Team is able to set and update expectations so that there are no surprises on the last day of the sprint**
 *   2: Team does not have agreed upon stories completed at the end of the sprint, but has a plan to get them done
-*   **1: Team does not have agreed upon stories completed, and has no plan to complete them**
+*   1: Team does not have agreed upon stories completed, and has no plan to complete them

-Charlotte : 4
-James : 3
-Spencer, Max, and Eric: 1

-*the 1 is based on missing the demo in the morning.
-Bob said he didn't know how else to penalize us for missing the demos.*

 ### 3. Implementation Quality